Graduate Program Curriculum and Instruction

 What can I do with a Master's degree in Curriculum and Instruction?

-Our graduates work in their schools and communities as educational leaders and often make changes in their schools and districts based on the research they have done in the program.
+Our graduates work in schools and communities as educational leaders and often make changes in their schools and districts based on the research they have done in the program.
 Others continue to work in their classrooms, having improved their educational practice.
-96% of our graduates go on to work in the field in which they were trained.
-[LINK: https://www.pdx.edu/education/employment-of-graduates]
+Graduates may become:

 - Teacher leaders